benjaminvinicky/Git-Rebase/rebase-experiments/Rebase_Experiment.md

 ### Experiment (2/2):
 **Enter the magic of `git pull --rebase`**

-Using the same setup as Experiment 1, we use `$ git pull --rebase` to mitigate problems from upstream history changes
+Using the same setup as Experiment 1, we use `$ git pull --rebase` to mitigate problems from upstream history changes in a slightly different scenario.

 **Step 1:** This time Jane starts off by pushing her work, commit 'E' to origin first.